AlawyBu50/rustcounter/README.md

 # rustcounter  a Rust Linux Kernel Counter Module

-`rustcounter` is a Linux kernel module written in Rust that creates a character device at `/dev/rustcounter`.
+`rustcounter` is a Linux kernel module that is written in Rust that creates a character device at `/dev/rustcounter`.

 Each write to the device increments a kernel-space counter.
 Each read returns the current value of the counter.

-This project was built as part of CMSI 3510 at Loyola Marymount University.

 ---